adobe/aem-core-wcm-components/Guidelines.md

 6. [Tested](#6-tested)

-### 1. Supported
+### 1. Available

-Whether the documented capabilities are supported by the vendor/author of the component for production usage.
+Whether the component's code can be accessed and added as dependency on an AEM implementation project.

-- [ ] Link to contact support for the component.
+- [ ] [Apache License](http://www.apache.org/licenses/LICENSE-2.0) or [similar in terms](http://www.apache.org/legal/resolved.html#category-a) with corresponding code headers.
-- [ ] Description of the conditions to get or purchase support.
+- [ ] Discoverable, publicly browseable and downloadable source code.
-- [ ] Support for the documented intended use and options.
+- [ ] Maven project that can be used as dependency.

 ### 2. Documented